 And here’s the thing about a throw.
 It’s called a throw for a reason.
 Often, if you just chuck it on the end of your bed in an unintentional fashion, it looks so much better than if you laboured over it for hours.
 Trust me, I’ve done this in the past and labouring over a throw is not a good way to spend a Sunday afternoon!

-How to Style a Bed just got Easier, Right?!
+How to Style a Bed with Cushions and Pillows just got Easy!

-I hope these hacks have helped you style a bed like the show homes do it.
+I hope these hacks have helped you with how to style a bed with cushions, pillows and throws.
 I swear, nothing makes me happier than seeing a divine bed made up to look phenomenal.
 And like I said, if you can’t be bothered doing this in your master bedroom, at least give it a crack in a guest room.

 Drop me a comment below if you need any more pointers on how to style a bed at your place.